lgp171188/launchpad/lib/lp/answers/doc/faqtarget.rst

     >>> now = datetime.now(UTC)

     >>> faq = target.newFAQ(
+    ...     no_priv,
+    ...
+"How to do something",
-    ...     no_priv, 'How to do something', 'Explain how to do something.', ...     keywords='documentation howto', date_created=now)
+    ...
+"Explain how to do something.",
+    ...     keywords="documentation howto",
+    ...     date_created=now,
+    ... )

     >>> print(faq.owner.displayname)
     No Privileges Person